andrewhigton/cineclub/README.md

 I built it using React, Redux, Express, MongoDB, Stripe and Typescript

-Try it [link](https://saturdaycinemaclub.herokuapp.com/) here.
+Try it [here](https://saturdaycinemaclub.herokuapp.com/).
 Users can log in with an example account to see booked tickets, created films etc:

 username: andrew@test.com
 password: 1234